1QB-Information-Technologies/openqemist/docs/pypi_readme.md

 To get started, install the package, then see the [Jupyter notebooks](https://github.com/1QB-Information-Technologies/openqemist/tree/master/examples) for example usage.

+To use the Rigetti integration, see the [instructions here](http://docs.rigetti.com/en/stable/start.html) to install and configure the QVM and Quilc compiler.
+Alternatively, use the provided docker-compose file to set up the environment.

-To use the Microsoft QDK integration follow the [instructions here](https://docs.microsoft.com/en-us/quantum/install-guide/?view=qsharp-preview).
+To use the Microsoft QDK integration follow the [instructions here](https://docs.microsoft.com/en-us/quantum/install-guide/?view=qsharp-preview) to install the required dependencies.

 ## Architechture of OpenQEMIST
 OpenQEMIST is organized into three layers: problem decomposition, electronic